-Shocks and struts are what make your ride smooth and comfy, even as your travel over rough terrain and bumpy roads (or a hallmark New England pothole!).
+Shocks and struts are what make your ride smooth and comfy, even as your travel over rough terrain and bumpy roads (or a hallmark New England pothole).

-Shock absorbers are mechanical or hydraulic devices that keep your the car from bouncing as you drive.
-Struts, on the other hand, are a structural part of the suspension system that provide a mount the coil spring (which maintains the height of the vehicle).
+Shock absorbers are mechanical or hydraulic devices that keep the car from bouncing as you drive.
+Struts, on the other hand, are a structural part of the suspension system that provide a mount for the coil spring (which maintains the height of the vehicle).
 Typically, shock absorbers provide better handling, while struts provide a lower initial cost for the vehicle.

 As your shocks or struts wear, they allow more dramatic up and down tire movement.
 As the tire bounces up, the tread’s contact with the pavement decreases.
 This loss of traction can create dangerous conditions when cornering, accelerating, and stopping short, especially if roads are wet or slippery.